 Hardware Guide: Your Personal Computer and Equipment

-PCC does not sell or maintain this equipment, but we can advise you on your purchases, and we will help you configure and setup your equipment to work with PCC software and your network.
+PCC does not sell or maintain this equipment, but we can advise you on your purchases, and we will help you configure and set up your equipment to work with PCC software and your network.

 Read the sections below to learn about recommended hardware and minimum requirements.